syncfusion-content/blazor-docs/blazor/treegrid/filtering/filter-menu.md

 Both the **Menu** and **Excel** filter can be used in a same Tree Grid.
 To do so, set the type as **Menu** or **Excel** using the [Filter](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn~Filter.html) property of the [TreeGridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn.html).

-In the following sample menu filter is enabled by default and excel filter is enabled for the Task Name column using the  [Filter] property of [TreeGridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html).
+In the following sample menu filter is enabled by default and excel filter is enabled for the **Task Name** column using the `Filter` property of `TreeGridColumn`.

 {% tabs %}